 Plants started in containers can be purchased and planted at almost any time during the growing season.
 Plants can be selected in flower and planted for immediate effect.
 But only container-grown plants in fairly large containers should be used.
 Number 1 roses should be purchased in at least a 2-gallon container.
 Number 1-1/2 or 2 plants should be in at least a 1-gallon container.
 Field-grown plants that are potted in small containers often have too many roots removed to develop vigorous growth after planting.

 In general, the best time to plant roses depends on winter temperatures.
 Where temperatures don't drop below -10 degrees Fahrenheit, either fall or spring planting is satisfactory.
-If you live in an area where winter temperatures go below -10 degrees Fahrenheit, spring planting is preferred.
-Plants should be planted in a dormant condition if purchased bare root, but container-grown plants may be planted throughout the growing season.
+If you live in an area where winter temperatures dip below -10 degrees Fahrenheit, spring planting is preferred.
+Plants should be planted in a dormant condition if purchased bare rooted, but container-grown plants may be planted throughout the growing season.

 Temperature can influence spacing of rose plants.
 In areas where winter temperatures are severe, plants don't grow as large as in mild climates.
 Therefore, in most of Missouri, hybrid tea roses should be spaced 2-1/2 to 3 feet apart.
 Large vigorous growers such as hybrid perpetuals need 3 to 5 feet of space and the climbers need from 8 to 10 feet of space.

-If plants will not be set out within 24 hours, moisten the packing material and repack the plants.
+If plants will not be set out within 24 hours, moisten the packing material, and repack the plants.
 Keep them in a cool place above freezing.
 They can be kept two to three additional days in this way.
-If the plants must be held longer, heel them outdoors.
+If the plants must be held longer, heel them in outdoors.
 This is done by laying the plants in a shallow trench and covering the roots with soil.
 If tops are dried out, it will be beneficial to place the entire plant in the trench and cover both top and roots until planting.

-When plants are ready for planting, make sure that the roots don't dry while the area is being prepared.
+When plants are ready for planting, make sure the roots don't dry while the area is being prepared.
 Keep them in moist wrappings or in a bucket of water while preparations for planting are being made.
 The soil or bed should have been prepared in the fall or early spring as time and weather conditions permitted.
 Preferably, soil should be worked up at least four to six weeks before roses are planted in a new bed.